-The applicable places, called the levy zones, cover 39 of the 77 local government of Queensland, which encompasses about 90% of Queensland’s total population.
+The applicable places, called the levy zones, cover 39 of the 77 local governments of Queensland, which encompasses about 90% of Queensland’s total population.

 As per the Queensland government, the levy seeks to do the following:

 - promote recycling

 - discourage and reduce the amount of landfill disposal

 - improve resource recovery practices

 - increase the number of recyclables for processing

 - facilitate industry investment in resource recovery infrastructure

-Taking all of this information into account, let us weigh in the pros and cons of imposing such waste levies.
+Taking all of this information into account, let us weigh the pros and cons of imposing such waste levies.

 Pros of a waste levy

 To further elaborate, we will take a look at the known advantages of applying such a pricey waste levy.

 Firstly, it greatly discourages landfill disposal.
 We all know that landfill disposal has been a major problem for the environment, and recycling or diversion is better clearly.
-To know more about how much recyclable materials find their way in landfills, read our blog here on how much recyclable items really end up in the city dump.
+To know more about how much recyclable materials find their way into landfills, read our blog here on how much recyclable items really end up in the city dump.

 It greatly discourages landfill disposal, imposing such a hefty levy.
-In return, it encourages recycling more through the cost differential – or at least it supposed to.
-Of course – issues arise – if you can not actually boost recycling – i.e. if no recycling facilities are actually available.
+In return, it encourages recycling more through the cost differential, or at least it is supposed to.
+Of course, issues arise if you can not actually boost recycling (i.e., if no recycling facilities are actually available).

 According to the South Australian government “The waste levy has progressively increased since its initial introduction.”
-Resource recovery significantly increased since the implementation of the waste levy Queensland.
+Resource recovery significantly increased since the implementation of the waste levy in Queensland.
 They reported that from 2 million tonnes in 2003, resource recovery increased to 4 million tonnes in 2016.
 They also noted that waste sent to landfills saw a decrease of about 29 per cent from 2003 to 2016.

 Second, it also funds and supports the local economy.
 It gives job opportunities, activities to clean up the environment, tax revenue, and other beneficial economic effects.